Preliminary Guide to the Irvin Family Papers, circa 1890s-2012

 - College teachers -- Correspondence

 - Scholars -- Correspondence

-The Irvin Family Papers were received by the David M. Rubenstein Rare Book & Manuscript Library as a gift in 2003.
+The Irvin Family Papers were received by the David M. Rubenstein Rare Book & Manuscript Library as a gift in 2003 and 2015.

 Processed by Stacey Clarke

 Additions processed by Katrina Martin, 2015 and 2016.